awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.md

 ### Usage Notes<a name="AutoScaling.UsageNotes"></a>

 Before you begin using DynamoDB auto scaling, you should be aware of the following:
 + DynamoDB auto scaling can increase read capacity or write capacity as often as necessary, in accordance with your auto scaling policy\.
-All DynamoDB quotas remain in effect, as described in [Service, Account, and Table Quotas in Amazon DynamoDB](Limits.md)\.
+All DynamoDB quotas remain in effect, as described in [Service, Account, and Table Quotas in Amazon DynamoDB](ServiceQuotas.md)\.
 + DynamoDB auto scaling doesn't prevent you from manually modifying provisioned throughput settings\.
 These manual adjustments don't affect any existing CloudWatch alarms that are related to DynamoDB auto scaling\.
 + If you enable DynamoDB auto scaling for a table that has one or more global secondary indexes, we highly recommend that you also apply auto scaling uniformly to those indexes\.
 You can do this by choosing **Apply same settings to global secondary indexes** in the AWS Management Console\.
 For more information, see [Enabling DynamoDB Auto Scaling on Existing Tables](AutoScaling.Console.md#AutoScaling.Console.ExistingTable)\.
++ When you delete a table or global table replica, any associated scalable targets, scaling polices or CloudWatch alarms are not automatically deleted with it\.